-Global pressure, tough Indian stand: What led to release of IAF pilot
+US, Saudi and a tough Indian stand: What led to the release of IAF Pilot

 New Delhi, Mar 01: Pakistan Prime Minister, Imran Khan announced on Thursday that IAF Pilot, Wing Commander Abhinandan Varthaman would be released.
 He made this statement at a joint session of Parliament just four hours after US President Donald Trump said that there would reasonably decent news on India and Pakistan.